restorecommerce/chassis-srv/README.md

 ## Architecture

 The chassis consists of 5 components:
-- a configuration loader;
+- a configuration loader
-- a multi-transport configurable log infrastructure;
+- a multi-transport configurable log infrastructure
-- a [Server](src/microservice/server.ts), which can be instantiated in order to generically expose [gRPC](https://grpc.io/docs/) endpoints given a [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/overview) interface and a transport config;
+- a [Server](src/microservice/server.ts), which can be instantiated in order to generically expose [gRPC](https://grpc.io/docs/) endpoints given a [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/overview) interface and a transport config
-- a cache-loader based on configuration files;
+- a cache-loader based on configuration files
-- a provider-based mechanism to access different databases;
+- a provider-based mechanism to access different databases
-- a base implementation for the [command-interface](command-interface.md);
+- a base implementation for the [command-interface](command-interface.md)

 ### Config